talentseek/linkedin-automation-api/COMPREHENSIVE_API_DOCUMENTATION.md

 - Scheduler status semantics (thread-based):
   - `/api/webhooks/scheduler-status` (no auth) exposes `scheduler_running` and `scheduler_thread_alive` from `running` and `thread.is_alive()`.
   - `/api/automation/scheduler/status` (JWT) returns `{ status, running, thread_alive }`.
-- Webhook authentication: Unipile webhooks do not require a secret by default.
-If you want to verify requests, set `UNIPILE_WEBHOOK_SECRET` in the app and add a matching `Unipile-Auth` header to the webhook in Unipile.
-If not set, verification is skipped.
+- Webhook authentication: If `UNIPILE_WEBHOOK_SECRET` is set, incoming `users` and `messaging` webhooks must include a valid `X-Unipile-Signature` and will be rejected on invalid signatures.
+- Idempotency: `message_received` events are deduplicated by provider `message_id` to avoid double processing.

 ### Analytics Endpoints